-When creating your own roleplay, you should include it, to stand out in the opening post; like this.
-You can feel free to use the images below to represent your difficulty as does standout.
+When creating your own roleplay, you should include it, to stand out in the home page; like this.
+You can feel free to use the images below to represent your difficulty as it does stand out.
 It’s important to select a difficulty/skill that is accurate, otherwise it could cause misunderstandings for fellow roleplayers and yourself.
 The intended purpose of this system is to help people find their level of roleplaying in a clear and easy to understand way.

 A casual roleplayer is perhaps someone who is just starting out, or uses informal roleplaying as a means of relaxing.
 Usually casual roleplayers don't go into details, leaving it either up to the reader to decide, or simply prefer short form/IM Style roleplay (Such as *he licked his lollipop innocently* or *moans*).

 - Typically, Casual Roleplayers don't post long posts, they can actually be any length, including one liners, or even one sentence per reply.

 - There is usually little to no extra information, if there is it's usually just the basics.

 - Character ID's are usually short/minimal if they even exist at all.

 Intermediate roleplayers are usually people who are either starting to come away from casual roleplaying, or someone who's been doing it for quite a while.
 There is some level of detail to Roleplay information.
 This level of roleplaying is for those who like casual roleplays, but want something a little more serious.